What is brand language ?

 brand language

-READ MORE : Employer branding and talent management
+READ MORE : What is branding and why is it important?

 The main components of the brand language